BalamuraliGopalswami/allure_report_consolidator/README.md

    If you are using mAc and have installed Python3 using HomeBrew, then you may lack permissions to run the `pip` command.
 In such cases, use this commnd to install any pip package:

    `sudo -H \usr\local\bin\pip3 install svn`

+   If you had used Homebrew to install software in Mac, then you can use this command to grant you access to all the packagaes installed by Homerew:

+   `sudo chown $(whoami):admin /usr/local && sudo chown -R $(whoami):admin /usr/local`

 ## Using the tool
 1. Checkout the git project and run the command: